-- 1. Corbett School District is aligned with Oregon Law (OAR) 581-022-2312 Every Student Belongs.
+- Corbett School District is aligned with Oregon Law (OAR) 581-022-2312 Every Student Belongs.
 We prohibit the use or display of any noose, symbol of Neo-Nazi ideology or the battle flag of the Confederacy on school grounds or in any program, service, or school activity.
 Derogatory language or behavior directed at or about a person's perceived race, color, religion, gender identity, sexual orientation, disability or national origin will not be tolerated.
-Hate symbols, images or objects that express animus on the basis of race, color, religion, gender identity, or sexual orientation, are strictly prohibited.
+Hate symbols, images or objects that express animus on the basis of race, color, religion, gender identity, or sexual orientation, are strictly prohibited. - 2.
 Incidents of bias or hate speech that occur between students via digital platforms are subject to school discipline, particularly if they negatively impact or disrupt student learning.
-This includes both physical in-person, digital platforms and remote learning spaces.
-This behavior will be treated as a violation of student conduct subject to disciplinary action and that action will include suspension of up to 10 days at the discretion of the principal. - 2.
-For additional information, including discipline related policy, see Corbett School Board Policy JFC, found on the district website under "School Board Policies."
+This includes physical, in-person, digital platforms and remote learning spaces.
+This behavior will be treated as a violation of student conduct subject to disciplinary action and that action will include suspension of up to 10 days at the discretion of the principal.

+- 3. The use of discriminatory language in school will result in disciplinary action, ranging from parent notification to suspension.
+Repeated violations may result in placement in online school. - For additional information, including discipline related policy, see Corbett School Board Policy JFC, found on the district website under "School Board Policies."